elisha2kyakpo1/group-capstone-project/README.md

   - The *comments popup*.
 - You should follow the layout of the wireframes provided.
 You should personalize the rest of the design including colors, typographies, spacings, etc.
 - Home page
-  - When the page loads, the webapp retrieves data from:
+  - When the page loads, the webapp retrieves data from rapid API:
-    - The selected API and shows the list of items on screen.
     - The Involvement API to show the item likes.
-  - Remember that your page should make only 2 requests:
-    - One to the base API.
-    - And **one** to the Involvement API.
-  - When the user clicks on the Like button of an item, the interaction is recorded in the Involvement API and the screen is updated.
   - When the user clicks on the "Comments" button, the Comments popup appears.
-  - Home page header and navigation similar to the given mockup.
-  - Home page footer similar to the given mockup.
 - Comments popup
   - When the popup loads, the webapp retrieves data from:
     - The selected API and shows details about the selected item.